-Eaton Academy designs education solutions in a K-12 academic environment devoted to meeting students’ individual needs.
-Programs, offered in both group and individual settings, provide a college preparatory curriculum.
-The school was incorporated in 1995.
+Established in 1995, Eaton Academy designs education solutions in a K-12 academic environment devoted to meeting students’ individual needs.
+Eaton has programs designed for students seeking a traditional college preparatory experience and for those whose needs are more specialized.

-Our 5:1 overall student-to-teacher ratio allows instructors to address students’ personal learning styles.
+The 5:1 overall student-to-teacher ratio allows instructors to address students’ personal learning styles.
 Through the use of technology, multisensory instruction, and a wide variety of curricular resources, students achieve significant academic and personal success.
+This approach to academics is well-suited to students who want an accelerated program and to those who need a more remedial environment.

 Eaton Academy serves students who benefit from a more customized model of education, designed to meet their personal needs.

 We are accredited by Cognia (formerly known as AdvancED) and the Georgia Accrediting Commission (GAC).
 Additionally, we are members of GISA, AAAIS, GAPSEC, and NAPSEC.

 Total enrollment varies between 130 and 150 students.
 The enrollment in our K-8 and high school programs ranges between 55 and 60 students.
 Our Independent Study Program (ISP) serves more than 100 students annually.